Nov 23, 2021

 How our lock box for medication can aid the transition to home-care for addiction patients

 Our lock box for medication can be used for supporting the safe storage of Methadone, or other addiction related medications in the home.
-Outpatient care is a large part of an addict’s recovery, however this brings the issue of how to store medication safely when patients return to their home.
+Outpatient care is a large part of an addict’s recovery.
+However this brings the issue of how to store medication safely when patients return to their home.
 It is recommended that methadone should be kept in it’s original containers, preferably in a locked box, out of reach of children.
 Our lock box for medication helps support addicts in their recovery and limits risks to others within the home.
-Helping to remove a commonly reported barrier to safely storing medicines and improved reported practices.
+Helping to remove a commonly reported barrier to safely storing medicines and improving reporting practices.

 Aiding care as an outpatient